Introduction

 In his influential work Imperium, Francis Parker Yockey presents a compelling vision for a pan-European empire grounded in the principles of 'absolute politics.'
 Inspired by Oswald Spengler’s Decline of The West, this masterpiece is divided into five sections that explore History, Politics, 'Cultural Vitalism,' America, and the Global Situation of the 20th century.
 Yockey articulates the essential foundations of the Western soul and underscores the urgent mission facing his generation: to confront the pervasive terror of silence and to fight for the survival of Western civilization.
 He asserts that the sacred soil of Europe, steeped in a millennium of bloodshed, must be reclaimed from those who distort its culture.
 Imperium stands as a powerful call to action, inspiring readers to believe in a hopeful future and to confront the challenges ahead with unwavering resolve.

-Francis Parker Yockey — The World in Flames: The Shorter Writings of Francis Parker Yockey
+Francis Parker Yockey — The World In Flames: The Shorter Writings of Francis Parker Yockey

 The World in Flames is a comprehensive collection that gathers the surviving essays and correspondence of Francis Parker Yockey, one of the 20th century's most controversial thinkers.
 This collection spans thirty-one chapters, featuring early works like The Philosophy of Constitutional Law, his 1949 manifesto The Proclamation of London, and his ghostwritten speech for Senator McCarthy, "America's Two Ways of Waging War."
 It also includes his poignant suicide note and final writings, such as A Warning to America and The World in Flames, which provide an apocalyptic view of the geopolitical landscape during the Cold War.
 With additional materials co-authored with H. Keith Thompson and Frederick Weiss, as well as fragments from FBI files, this book is essential for anyone seeking to understand the mind of Yockey.